jdmonin/JSettlers2/Readme.md

   which has schema changes, which are recommended but optional (see below).
 - Stop the old server
 - Copy the new JSettlers.jar and JSettlersServer.jar into place
-- Start the new server, including any new options you wanted from VERSIONS.txt
+- Start the new server, including any new options you wanted from `doc/Versions.md`
 - If the new server's startup messages include this line:

         * Database schema upgrade is recommended: To upgrade, use -Djsettlers.db.upgrade_schema=Y command line flag.